Exclusive: Iran importing missile-grade ore from Germany, France

 "The documents show that there's an interest in mastering the use of chemical alumina for a broad set of uses which include military," he said.

 Chemical alumina can also be used to make transparent ceramics used in lasers and night vision devices.
-But its use in protective cones for missiles potentially links it to Iran's nuclear programme.
+But its use in protective cones for missiles potentially links it to Iran's nuclear program.

 "In general, Iran has been trying for three decades to develop ballistic missiles," said Michael Elleman with the London-based International Institute for Strategic Studies.